By Alejandro Rodríguez, REDRESS’ Legal Officer Following the announcement of election results in Kenya on 30 December 2007, widespread… Read More

 Today, after over eleven years of litigation and four years since the initial ruling, a Kenyan court heard the appeal of four survivors of sexual violence in the COVAW et al. case.
-This civil claim was first brought in 2013 by eight survivors of sexual… Read More
+This civil claim was first brought in 2013 by eight survivors of sexual violence following the… Read More

 Ahead of renewed mass protests in Kenya, the United Against Torture Consortium (UATC) expresses its grave concern over clear and convincing evidence of the systematic torture and ill-treatment, extra-judicial killings and enforced disappearances of protesters by Kenyan security forces.
 We call on the Government of Kenya to issue an… Read More